Pythm/ad-Lightwand/README.md

 ```

 Automations, motionlights and automations in modes all supports list with times and states so you can configure Adaptive Lighting to only be active during specific times.

+**Important Consideration for Adaptive Lighting**

+When setting up `min` and `max` brightness values in the configuration, keep in mind that Lightwand does not know what brightness Adaptive Lighting will set.
+This can impact motionlights when changing between modes.

+For more information on this issue, see [issue #16](https://github.com/Pythm/ad-Lightwand/issues/16).

 ### Motion behaviour